 You’ve taken out a payday loans

 Payday loans are a kiss of death, even if you’ve paid them off in full and on time.
-Any payday loan you’ve had over the last 6 years will be listed on your credit file and will lead to you having your mortgage application declined.
+Any that you have taken out over the last 6 years will be listed on your credit file and will lead to you having your mortgage application declined.

 This is likely to be a red flag to any lender as they could assume you won’t be able to manage having a mortgage.
 However, each lender is different, it may not affect their decision to decline your mortgage application.